LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [The Scrum Product Owner Theses](https://age-of-product.com/scrum-product-owner-theses/): by Stefan Wolpers.
 Not necessarily tied to the Scrum agile framework, this list of 56 "theses" addresses the PO's role; examines product discovery and stakeholder management; roadmap planning, and more.

+- [Why Software Sucks](http://scottberkun.com/essays/46-why-software-sucks/): by Scott Berkun.
+Good ways to think about why it happens and what you can do to make it happen less.

 ### Transitioning from Individual Contributor to Manager

 - [The 'Aha' Behind Leading Aha Moments](https://www.forbes.com/sites/georgebradt/2014/10/15/the-aha-behind-leading-aha-moments/#513e93a94505): by George Bradt.
 Takeaway: Aha moments are pleasurable, because the experience makes us feel smarter.
 Making others feel smart, not making others see how smart you are, is the goal.